- Deployment is like a manager in kubernetes.

 - The

-are the labels given to the pod which will be manage/created by ReplicaSet.
-This is crucial as ReplicaSet will manages all the pods with labels that match the selector and hence.spec.template.metadata.labels
+.spec.template.metadata.labelsare the labels given to the pod which will be manage/created by ReplicaSet.
+This is crucial as ReplicaSet will manages all the pods with labels that match the selector and hence.spec.template.metadata.labelsmust be equal to the.spec.selector.

 Rollout and Versioning